kannanjayachandran/Full-Stack-Development/2_FrontEnd/2_CSS/Readme.md

 <h1 align="center">CSS</h1>

-CSS is vast and it takes time to master it.
-Here I want to lay some sort of foundational knowledge on core CSS concepts and ultimately move on to CSS frameworks.
-The following topis will be covered:

-1. CSS Fundamentals and core concepts
-2. CSS Frameworks {Tailwind}
-3. CSS Pre-processors {SASS}
+CSS or Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language like HTML.

 ## CSS Fundamentals

-Cascading Style Sheet is simply a document that defines the style and layout of a website.
 The word cascading refers to the order of which the browser decides between various stylesheets.
 They are;

 1. User-Agent Stylesheet {Default stylesheets that come with the browser}

-2. User Stylesheet {Stylesheets that are defined by the user, the user preferences}
+2. User Stylesheet {Stylesheets that are defined by the user}

 3. Author Stylesheet {Stylesheets that are defined by the developer}

-Usually the precedence is from bottom to top.
 The author stylesheet has the highest precedence and the user-agent stylesheet has the lowest precedence.
 This may change depending on the use of `!important` keyword.

 CSS is simply a collection of declarations.